| Appendix 5: Articles

 wise leadership, oar deliberations will come to a fruitful

+conclusion.
 It is with a sense of pleasure that my delegation welcomes

 Kazakhstan for joining our organization.
 The growing